 - Read how to rent guide.

-Being an expat can make renting in London harder especially if you are fresh off the boat!
+Relocating to London can make renting harder especially if you’ve just arrived in England.
 The more time you spend in London working, the easier it will get over time.
 Here are some things to consider:

 - Not having a credit history will impact your ability to be accepted through estate agents.
 Some landlords will request that you provide 3 to 6 months rent in advance to ensure the landlord has security.

-- If you wish to go down the guarantor route to avoid paying so much rent up front you would need a person that is a UK homeowner who is willing to act as your guarantor so this can be a challenge for expats.
+- If you wish to go down the guarantor route to avoid paying so much rent up front you would need a person that is a UK homeowner who is willing to act as your guarantor so this can be a challenge for those who immigrate here.

 - You need to prove that you can legally be in the UK so British Passport, EU Passport or working visa.
 The paperwork can’t be started until you can prove this.